 If this is the first time your knife has been sharpened with a Wicked Edge Sharpener, or if you are changing the angle of the knife's edge, you will need to use the coarse stones to re-profile the edge.
 Again, mark the entire bevel of the knife, on both sides, with a marker.
 Slide the 100/200 Grit Diamond Stones Handles onto the Guide Rods.
-Grasp the handles with your fingers on the indentations, being careful to keep your fingertips behind the finger guards.
+Grasp the handles with your fingers on the indentations, being careful to keep your finger tips behind the guards that the stones are mounted to.
 Place the top of the Red - 100 Grit Coarse Stone flat against the heal of the knife.
 Slide the stone up and away from you, along the entire bevel of the knife.
 The stroke is done when the bottom of the stone reaches the tip of the knife.
-When the stone reaches the tip of the knife, be sure to immediately pull the stone out and away and bring it back to the heal of the knife for the next pass.
-Do not let the stone slide off the tip of the knife while you are applying pressure.
 Use alternating side-to-side strokes so both sides of the knife are sharpened at the same time.
 Sharpen until the marker is completely removed from the bevels.